xavialgarraa/lsds-2025-11-t1-p101/projects/1-hdfs/README.md

 - Used when speed is more important than reliability, and occasional loss of data is acceptable.
 It is faster but does not guarantee the integrity, order, or delivery of data.

 **[1 mark] What is HTTP?
 Is HTTP based on TCP or UDP?**
+HTTP (Hypertext Transfer Protocol) is the system used to load web pages and send data on the internet.
+It is based on TCP.

 **[1 mark] What is an API?**
 API (Application Programming Interface) is a set of rules and protocols that allows different software applications to communicate and exchange information with each other.